 Can you donate your credit card rewards?
 We'll cut to the chase: Yes, you can.
 Sure, a lot of people love cash-back rewards as a tool for saving money and getting perks you wouldn't otherwise get, but some people like to use their savings as a way to give a gift to a charity; it's actually more common than you might think.
 So common, in fact, that many issuers already have simply processes in place to get your donated credit card rewards to the charity of your choosing.

-A number of reward credit card offers, including those issued by American Express, Citibank, Chase, Capital One and Discover, make it easy for you to donate your reward points.
+A number of reward credit cards, including those issued by American Express, Citibank, Chase, Capital One and Discover, make it easy for you to donate your reward points.

 Some credit card issuers require a minimum of 2,500 rewards points or $25 donations.

-- Not every charity accepts credit card rewards points.
-Your charity of choice may not be on the list that does accept rewards.
-However, Fish says, it shouldn't be hard to find an acceptable charity.
-American Express gives cardholders the flexibility to donate their rewards points to more than 1 million U.S.-based charities.
-Capital One allows cardholders to donate rewards to more than 1.2 million United States charities.
+Not every charity accepts credit card rewards.
+Your charity of choice may not be on the list that does accept rewards; however, it shouldn't be hard to find one that does.
+For instance, American Express gives cardholders the flexibility to donate their rewards to more than 1 million U.S.-based charities.

 Charities appreciate donations.
 For instance, Make-A-Wish Foundation of America accepts credit card reward miles from several airlines that it has relationships with: Delta (1,000 mile minimum), United (500-mile minimum), American Airlines (1,000-mile minimum), Southwest (2,000-mile minimum) and JetBlue (500-mile minimum).
 The charity says it needs 2.8 billion miles a year to take care of every travel-related wish it receives, so it can certainly put to use any miles someone wants to donate.